+[

+posters to be

+displayed on

+2 Varified cases in Social Distancing campuses

-2 Verified cases in Social Distancing High-risk individuals to self-identify.
-Awareness and personal hygiene posters to be displayed on campuses Remote work the neighboring vicinity and one triggering event. (rate and speed of transmission, high rate of infectivity and/or morbidity, local public health recommendations, falling class attendance, escalating employee absenteeism). measures, possible cancellation of social activities and non-required functions. plans will be finalized.
+2 Verified cases in the neighboring vicinity and one triggering event (rate and speed of transmission, high rate of infectivity and/or morbidity, local public health recommendations, falling class attendance, escalating employee absenteeism).
+Social Distancing measures, possible cancellation of social activities and non-required functions.
+Remote work plans will be finalized.
 Lines of succession communicated for key staff.
 Plans for sanitizing of classrooms and public areas investigated/ initiated.
 Heighted personal hygiene measures implemented.
 Emergency contact information for employees and students updated.

-Communication systems tested/ updated 3 Verified cases occurring on campus Social distancing, possibility of alternative methods of instruction for affected students.
+Communication systems tested/ updated

+3 Verified cases occurring on campus Social distancing, possibility of alternative methods of instruction for affected students.
 All non-essential activities cancelled.
 Mitigation mandated- such as regular disinfection of public areas and classrooms, PPE.
-Staff who are at high risk to work remotely, if possible. • Non-essential services curtailed or suspended. • Communication continues- hotline implemented 4 Public declaration of emergency closing of campus facilities Campus closed at the request of County Health Dept, State officials, or Education Affiliates CEO Students and staff informed of procedures and updates to information.
+Staff at high risk to work remotely, if possible.
+Non-essential services curtailed or suspended.

+4 Public declaration of emergency closing of campus facilities Campus closed at the request of County Health Dept, State officials, or Education Affiliates CEO Communication continues- hotline implemented Students and staff informed of procedures and updates to information.
 Shut-down process implemented 5 Recovery Campus re-opens Students and employees notified of details.
 Services reinstated.